JMDKC/personal-site-gatsby/content/posts/2018-07-08---132-days-of-duolingo.md

 Admittedly, 10 minutes a day isn’t a massive time commitment.
 But, over 100 days, that equals almost 17 hours.
 Most of a day!
 Is it even time well spent?
 I guess ‘yes’ was my subconscious answer, because I went all the way to 132 days before breaking the streak.

 The daily ritual is always the same.
 I complete two units in total, the bare minimum necessary to maintain the streak, in one of three languages: Italian, Spanish and Portuguese, all of which I feel like a rank beginner in.
 All three translate into French rather than English, so the biggest gain in theory is there.
-(I got that idea from a fellow addict, as improving my mediocre-to-intermediate French is my #1 language goal.)
+(I got that idea from a fellow addict, as improving my mediocre-to-intermediate French is my number one language goal.)

 ![](/media/132-days-of-duolingo-1.jpg)